HifzaZaheer96/QAC-SFIA-2/README.md

 + Renders website to the user
 + Takes User Input
 + Displays the theme generated from Service 4
-+ Store the displayed theme into the database
++ Stores the displayed theme into the database

 ### Service 2:
 + Generates random colour of the outfit